Shivter14/Shivtanium/README.md

 ```
 math  1
 nocap  The 'math' command works very similarly to 'set /a' in batch.
 It outputs the result into the `return` variable
 nocap  << this is a command for comments.
+It does exactly nothing.
 :main
 if  1  ==  1
   nocap  This is a comment.